-For questions about this program, contact Catalina Fellay-Dunbar, Literary Officer.
+For questions about this program, contact Catalina Fellay-Dunbar, Literary Program Manager.

 Toronto Arts Council provides funding support to outstanding artists and arts organizations that contribute to the cultural life of the City of Toronto.
 TAC is committed to artistic excellence, innovation, and accessibility, and supports a wide spectrum of artistic endeavour and a range of activity that makes the City of Toronto one of the leading cultural centres in Canada.
 Through its support, TAC cultivates a richer engagement between artists and audiences and reflects the City of Toronto through the diversity of artists, arts communities and audiences that it serves.

 The Literary Program provides Annual Operating support to professional non-profit literary organizations (both incorporated and unincorporated) engaged in the presentation, dissemination and/or other activities that contribute to the development of the literary arts, literary artists and literary audiences in Toronto.
 Funding through this program supports both operations and programming.
 The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.